LaughingLeader-DOS2-Mods/Mimicry/README.md

 *Restrictions:*
 * Source skills are ignored.
 * Special-type shout skills are ignored (as these tend to be special skills from mods, like menu skills).
-* Path skills are ignored.
+* Rush & Jump skills are ignored.
 * Summon skills are ignored.
 * Favourable Wind is ignored.

 #### Attack Mimicking

-Like skills, basic attacks are mimicked, and the attacker's target position, target preference, and weapons copied.
+Like skills, basic attacks are mimicked, and the attacker's target position, target preference, and weapons are mimicked.

-*Copied Settings:*
+*Mimicked Attributes:*
 * Target Position
 * Target Preference (Ally, Enemy, or None)
 * Caster Weapons

 *Restrictions:*
-* If no target is found, the attack will "miss", due to the way DOS2's basic attack system works (weapon attacks don't have an area of effect like skills can).
+* If no target is found, the attack will "miss", due to the way DOS2's basic attack system works (weapon attacks don't have an area of effect like skills do).

 #### Item Mimicking